msvbd/Functional-MPI-Wrapper/README.md

 ```

 ## Contributing
-In /raw folder are "raw" fortran files where are use some tags.
-Tags are
+In /raw folder are "raw" Fortran files where are use some tags.
-use for automated generationg of src files by raw_to_src.py python script.
+Tags are used for automated generation of src files by raw_to_src.py python script.

-Bug reports and requests please submit [here](https://github.com/msvbd/Functional-MPI-Wrapper/issues/new).
+Bug reports and requests, please submit [here](https://github.com/msvbd/Functional-MPI-Wrapper/issues/new).

 ## References